kollective-networks/kltv.kombine/doc/building.md

 By default it will build the debug configuration, you can pass -c Release to build the release one to the Dotnet command line.
 By default it will build with the OS you're using but you can pass the -r your-runtime to specify which target OS you want to generate.

+Also you can use the provided Kombine script to build the project, just execute ```kombine build``` which is just a wrapper on top of dotnet build.

+Usage of Visual Studio (a solution is provided) is encouraged if you want to modify the code, but you can use any other IDE or just a text editor and command line.

 ## Generating the packages

 For this case we use Kombine.
 There is one Kombine script in the root of the repository which supports two actions: